 You can shut down and restart an appliance.

-You can enable Offline Workflow mode to force an appliance which no longer has quorum to process access requests using cached policy data in isolation from the remainder of the cluster.
-For more information, see Enable offline workflow.
+You can enable Offline Workflow Mode either automatically or manually to force an appliance that no longer has quorum to process access requests using cached policy data in isolation from the remainder of the cluster.
+The appliance will be in Offline Workflow Mode.

 If a primary is not communicating, perform a manual failover.
 If that is not possible, you can use a backup to restore an appliance.

-Prior to the Appliance Administrator enrolling cluster members into a Safeguard for Privileged Passwords cluster, review the enrollment considerations which follow.
+Prior to the Appliance Administrator enrolling cluster members into a Safeguard for Privileged Passwords cluster, review the enrollment considerations that follow.